 Family, community honors life of Tuskeegee Airman Homer Hogues

-DALLAS (CBSNewsTexas.com) - Homer Hogues was "the quiet man" according do his daughter Barbara Hogues, who added that he "did so much with a ninth grade education."
+DALLAS (CBSNewsTexas.com) - Homer Hogues was "the quiet man" according to his daughter Barbara Hogues, who added that he "did so much with a ninth grade education."

 The Tuskegee Airman died in Dallas Tuesday, just 48 hours after his wife, Mattie Hogues.